Streamerbot/docs/streamerbot/2.guide/23.extra-features/chat.md

 #### Streamer.bot Commands
 ::note
-You can open the command menu with the :shortcut{value="!"} prefix
+You can open the command menu with the :kbd{value="!"} prefix
 ::

 For commands to appear in the command menu they must be configured with:
 - Set `Location` to `Start`
 - Start with the `!` prefix

-When selecting a command, :shortcut{value=Enter} will submit the command immediately to chat.
+When selecting a command, :kbd{value=Enter} will submit the command immediately to chat.

-If you wish to add input for a command, use :shortcut{value=Tab} to select the command and continue typing.
+If you wish to add input for a command, use :kbd{value=Tab} to select the command and continue typing.

 ![Streamer.bot Commands Menu](assets/chat-commands.png){width="500" caption-alt}

 #### Emote Autocomplete
 ::note
-You can open the emote menu with :shortcut{value=":"}
+You can open the emote menu with :kbd{value=":"}
 ::

 Emote autocomplete can be triggered at any time and contains emotes from the following sources: